CSS Border inside the element

 }

-but it looked weird because of curse the border is added outside the box.
+but it looked weird because of course the border is added outside the box.

 Four boxes showing the HTML box with a black border extending outside the element boundaries making it look misaligned